Key-person risk

 How lenders measure it

-Lenders price key-person risk directly, because it changes the risk profile of the loan.
 The signals they look for are consistent across corporate and structured finance:

 - Relationship concentration.
 If the founder holds the key customer, supplier, and banking relationships personally, the lender sees a business that loses access if that person leaves.
 This lowers the loan-to-value.